Feist (singer): Metals (2007–2013)

 In June 2009, she re-joined Broken Social Scene at a North by Northeast performance celebrating the launch of the band's biography entitled This Book Is Broken, in which she is prominently featured.
 This contradicted various rumors saying that it was unlikely Feist would ever play with the band again; this was the first of several appearances with BSS.
 She performed with Broken Social Scene during their concert of July 11, 2009, at Toronto's Harbourfront Centre, singing and playing guitar through most of the concert, as well as performing a medley of her solo songs with Kevin Drew and his solo songs.
 The concert was filmed by director Bruce Macdonald and released as This Movie Is Broken.
 She sings on Broken Social Scene's fourth studio album Forgiveness Rock Record.
 She performed with the band again in June 2010 on Olympic Island, and at the Sound Academy in Toronto on December 9 and 10, 2010.

-Feist joined Beck, Wilco, Jamie Lidell and James Gadson in a Los Angeles studio covering Skip Spence's Oar as part of Beck's Record Club series, with videos appearing on Beck's website beginning November 2009.
+Feist joined Beck, Wilco, Jamie Lidell, and James Gadson in a Los Angeles studio covering Skip Spence's Oar as part of Beck's Record Club series, with videos appearing on Beck's website beginning November 2009.

 She also contributed vocals on Constant Companion the second album from Canadian songwriter Doug Paisley.
-Feist sings on the tracks "What I Saw" and the duet "Don't Make Me Wait".
+Feist sings on the track "What I Saw" and the duet "Don't Make Me Wait".
 The album was released October 12, 2010.

 Her song "Limit to Your Love" was covered by British post-dubstep artist James Blake and later remixed as a dubstep track by Benny Benassi and played to high acclaim at the 2011 Ultra Music Festival.